 It is our policy that all children should wear school uniform when attending school, or when participating in a school-organised event outside normal school hours.
 We provide a complete list of the items needed for school uniform in this policy and on our website.

-Please visit the Monkhouse website for appropriate school uniform: www.monkhouse.com
+Please visit the Monkhouse website for branded school uniform: www.monkhouse.com

 Aims and Objectives